bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 This page contains parameters for basic administrative functions.
 Options include whether to allow the deletion of bugs and users, and whether to allow users to change their email address.

+allowbugdeletion
+    The pages to edit products and components can delete all associated bugs when you delete a product (or component).
+Since that is a pretty scary idea, you have to turn on this option before any such deletions will ever happen.

+allowemailchange
+    Users can change their own email address through the preferences.
+Note that the change is validated by emailing both addresses, so switching this option on will not let users use an invalid address.

+allowuserdeletion
+    The user editing pages are capable of letting you delete user accounts.
+Bugzilla will issue a warning in case you'd run into inconsistencies when you're about to do so, but such deletions still remain scary.
+So, you have to turn on this option before any such deletions will ever happen.

+last_visit_keep_days
+    This option controls how many days Bugzilla will remember that users have visited specific bugs.

 .. _param-user-authentication: